imranpollob/docker-multi-container/readme.md

 # remove container after exit
 docker run --rm -it busybox

+# open interective shell of a running container
+docker exec -it containerID bash

 # docker compose
 # builds all of the docker images
 docker-compose build